Edilberto-Vazquez/website-services/README.md

 #### Language

-- If you want to change the language change the param lang in the URL for rest
+- If you want to change the language, change the lang parameter in the URL to rest

 | First Header | Second Header |
 | ------------ | ------------- |
 | English      | `lang=en-US`  |
 | Spanish      | `lang=es-MX`  |

-- For grahpql in variables section add the field
+- For graphql in variables section add the field

 ![](https://github.com/Edilberto-Vazquez/website-services/blob/main/graphql-example.png?raw=true)